-136. By modeling its nicotine pods' flavor profiles on sweets, naming its nicotine pods after those sweets, and using images of the sweets in JUULpod advertisements, JUUL conditioned viewers of its advertisements to associate JUUL with those foods.
+- after those sweets, and using images of the sweets in JUULpod advertisements, JUUL conditioned viewers of its advertisements to associate JUUL with those foods.
 Through this conditioning process, Defendants sought to link the sight or mention of JUUL products to mental images of the fruits and desserts in JUUL's advertising, which would in turn trigger food-based physiological arousal including increased salivation and heart rate.
-These physiological responses, in turn, would make JUUL use appealing for reasons relating to flavor - and not switching from smoking - while simultaneously clouding viewers' ability to assess the risks of JUUL's flavored pods.

-137. At least as early as 2017, JUUL knew without any question that the foreseeable risks posed by fruit and candy-flavored e-liquids had materialized.
+These physiological responses, in turn, would make JUUL use appealing for reasons relating to flavor and not switching from smoking while simultaneously clouding viewers' ability to assess the risks of JUUL's flavored pods. - 131.
+At least as early as 2017, JUUL knew without any question that the foreseeable risks posed by fruit and candy-flavored e-liquids had materialized.
 A significant fraction of JUUL's customers included adolescents who overwhelmingly preferred Fruit Medley and Creme Brulee over Tobacco or Menthol.
-See Truth Initiative, JUUL fails to remove all of vouth' s favorite flavors form (Nov.
-15. 2018), available at: stores https://truthinitiative.org/new/juul-fails-remove-all-youths-favorit-flavors-stores.
-Instead of taking corrective action or withdrawing the sweet flavors, JUUL capitalized on youth enthusiasm for its products.

-138. While JUUL maintains that it has strict age verification procedures on its website and limits purchases to users who are 21 and older, it continues to permit consumers to purchase up to 60 flavored JUULpods every month, which is, at a minimum, the equivalent of sixty packages of cigarettes, and likely much more.
-JUUL knows that its JUULpods are likely to make their ways into the hands of teenagers, either through entrepreneurial young people purchasing the JUULpods and in excess and re-selling them, or from the JUULpods making their way into the UnitedStates from Canada.
+See Truth Initiative, JUUL fails to remove all of youth's 15, favorite flavors form stores, (Nov.
+2018), available at: https://truthinitiative.org/new/juul-fails-remove-all-youths-favorit-flavors-stores.
+Instead of taking corrective action or withdrawing the sweet flavors, JUUL capitalized on youth enthusiasm for its products. - While JUUL maintains that it has strict age verification procedures on its website and limits purchases to users who are 21 and older, it continues to permit consumers to purchase up to 60 flavored JUULpods every month, which is, at a minimum, the equivalent of sixty packages of cigarettes, and likely much more.
+JUUL knows that its JUULpods are likely to make their ways into the hands of teenagers, either through entrepreneurial young people purchasing the JUULpods and in excess and re-selling them, or from the JUULpods making their way into the United States from Canada.

-139. The only solution to prevent flavored JUULpods from getting into the hands of children is to stop manufacturing them.
+133. The only solution to prevent flavored JUULpods from getting into the hands of children is to stop manufacturing them.